Xfers/oas-api-docs/ruby-parser/README.md

 This directory contains all the code and information pertaining to the Parser that will take in `master-openapi.json` and write multiple `.json` file based on the specification of the `oas.yml`

+## How to contribute
+1. Clone repo
+2. Make changes to code in `app/controller`
+3. Write test case
+4. Create PR

 ## Technical Flow for Parser

 1. Read `master-openapi.json` in `../react-page/src/oas_spec/master-openapi.json` as `master_oas_json` and `oas.yml` in `/config` as `oas_config`.